suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 (IV) selection for use with AES-CBC and AES-CTR in the firmware encryption context.
 An IV MUST NOT be re-used when the same key is used.
 For this application, the IVs are not random but rather based on the slot/sector-combination in flash memory.
-The text below assumes that the block-size of AES is (much) smaller than sector size.
+The text below assumes that the block-size of AES is (much) smaller than the sector size.
 The typical sector-size of flash memory is in the order of KiB.
 Hence, multiple AES blocks need to be decrypted until an entire sector is completed.

 ## AES-CBC

-In AES-CBC a single IV is used for encryption of firmware belonging to a single sector since individual AES blocks are chained together, as shown in {{aes-cbc-fig}}.
+In AES-CBC, a single IV is used for encryption of firmware belonging to a single sector, since individual AES blocks are chained together, as shown in {{aes-cbc-fig}}.
 The numbering  of sectors in a slot MUST start with zero (0) and MUST increase by one with every sector till the end of the slot is reached.
 The IV follows this numbering.